kauwelab/PolyRiskScore/README.md

 ./runPrsCLI.sh -f inputFile.vcf -o outputFile.tsv -r hg19 -c 0.05 -p EUR
 ```

 More CLI examples can be found in the README.md file included in the CLI download or on the readthedocs page for the tool.

+## Citing this work

+Please visit the [Cite](https://prs.byu.edu/cite.htm) page of the website for information on how to cite this tool and the GWAS publications used.

+## Acknowledgements